-“Calm down, calm down,” I try to pull a smile out from my face, patting him lightly.
-There could be a million reasons why this kid is being delivered; it’s part of a job.
+“Calm down, calm down,” I try to pull a smile out from my face, pat him lightly.
+There could be a million reasons why this kid is being delivered, is part of a job.
 Major Prime has got a mountain of different uses for a young human body and more kids than I would even like to imagine just disappear into the ocean of neon and concrete that is Major Prime and all four billion of its inhabitants every damn day.
 I might be part of that problem, but I’ve got to make a buck, just like every other lost soul in this hell.

 “What do you mean you know I’ll help you?”
 I say and grit my teeth as that ghost of the past creeps into my mind.

-“When you grabbed my hand, when we got out of the tunnel… I saw things, I heard them through your implants.
+“When you grabbed my hand, when we got out of the tunnel, I saw things, I heard them through your implants.
 You used to — ”

 I throw the hood I’d jammed in my overcoat at the kid and he pulls it back over his head with shaking hands as I grip the steering wheel of the car.

 The car comes out of auto-pilot and I start pulling in through the maze of mega-skyscrapers, weaving in and out of the other cars, back down and down below the drone line and near the lower levels to keep off the radar as much as possible.
 I’m going to need some help to get this job done.
-My place is going to be too hot right now, if they got to Munroe, they’ll know about where I live, so a resupply is out of the question.
+My place is going to be too hot right now, if they got to Munroe, they’ll know about where I live so resupply is out of the question.

-The call’s going through as I dodge and weave through all the colossal structures, the waves of humanity going in and out of them, the rich and the powerful, the corrupt and the guilty.
-There are no innocents up here at these levels.
+The call’s going through as I dodge and weave through all the colossal structures, the waves of humanity going in and out of them, the rich and the powerful, the corrupt and guilty.
+There’re no innocents up here at these levels.
 There’s no one that’s made it this far up the ladder that’s not trodden on piles of people along the way.
 I’d not be able to afford to live up here in a million years on what I make pulling the jobs I pull, doesn’t mean I’ve not trodden on my fair share to get where I’ve managed to get to, not much choice there as an ex-Vet, not like I know how to do anything else.
-Maybe there was a time where I had a chance at another life, a flicker of something kinder?
-That spectre of the past is creeping.
-Wells and the love he said he had for me, the child we made, my escape, my salvation, all torn away.
+Maybe there was a time where I had a chance at another life, a flicker of something kinder.
+That spectre of the past creeping, Wells and the love he said he had for me, the child we made, my escape, my salvation, all torn away.
 They never let you leave, not really.

-“Conrad, yonder goes the light,” I reply.
+“Conrad, yonder goes the light,” I say.

 “What you got?”